-There are two kinds of generalizations: changing the field and changing the Lie type.
+There are two main kinds of generalizations: changing the field and changing the Lie type.
 We will discuss them at the end of \S \ref{subs:pivoro}.
-In brief -- Thm.\ref{thm:main08} is now known to hold (with $\delta$ depending on the rank) for all finite simple groups of Lie type \cite{PS}, \cite{BGT}; there is also a generalizations to $\mathbb{C}$ \cite{BGSU2} and to solvable groups \cite{GH2}.
+In brief -- Thm. \ref{thm:main08} is now known to hold (with $\delta$ depending on the rank) for all finite simple groups of Lie type (\cite{PS}, \cite{BGT}); there are also generalizations to $\mathbb{C}$ \cite{BGSU2} and to solvable groups \cite{GH2}.

-It follows easily from Thm.~\ref{thm:main08} that the diameter of $G_p = \SL_2(\mathbb{Z}/p \mathbb{Z})$ with respect to any set of generators $A$ is $(\log |G_p|)^{O(1)}$: applying\footnote{Here we are using the stronger version of Thm.~\ref{thm:main08}, with $A^3$ instead of $(A\cup A^{-1} \cup \{e\})^k$.
-If we wanted to use Thm.~\ref{thm:main08} in its original version (i.e., as we stated it), then (as in \cite{Hel08}) we could use \cite[Thm.~1.4]{Babeul}, which shows that the diameter $d^+$ of $G_p$ with respect to $A$ is at most $d^2 (\log |G_p|)^3$, where $d$ is the diameter of $G_p$ with respect to $A\cup A^{-1}\cup \{e\}$.
-Here $d^+$ equals the diameter of the (directed) Cayley graph $\Gamma(G_p,A)$ defined before, whereas $d$ equals the diameter of the undirected Cayley graph -- which is just the same graph, but with arrows deleted.} Thm.~\ref{thm:main08} $\ell$ times, we obtain that, if $A^{3^\ell}\ne G_p$, then